-Arrays of interacting quantum spins are an ideal system to explore quantum many-body physics due to their rich physics and high degree of experimental control~\cite{PhysRevLett.92.207901,britton2012,bohnet2016,zhang2017,RevModPhys.93.025001,Labuhn2016,browaeys2020}.
-Recently, the operation of this system as a working substance for thermodynamic tasks has become a topical area of exploration \cite{PhysRevE.100.042126,piccitto2022,revathy2020,PhysRevB.109.024310,PhysRevB.109.224309}.
+Arrays of interacting quantum spins are an ideal system to explore quantum many-body physics due to their rich physics and high degree of experimental control~\cite{PhysRevLett.92.207901,britton2012,bohnet2016,zhang2017,RevModPhys.93.025001,Labuhn2016,browaeys2020}, with realizations involving hundreds of spins using trapped ions~\cite{britton2012,RevModPhys.93.025001} and Rydberg atoms~\cite{Labuhn2016,browaeys2020}.
+Recently, the operation of this system as a working substance for thermodynamic tasks has become a topical area of theoretical exploration \cite{PhysRevE.100.042126,piccitto2022,revathy2020,PhysRevB.109.024310,PhysRevB.109.224309}.
 For nearest-neighbour interactions, performance enhancement and universal behaviour have been identified close to the quantum critical point~\cite{piccitto2022,PhysRevB.109.024310,revathy2020}.
 Enhancements due to long-range interactions have also been identified~\cite{wang2020,Solfanelli_2023,PhysRevB.109.024310}.

-In this paper we explore the possible regimes of adiabatic operation of a thermal machine using a spin chain with nearest-neighbor interactions as the working substance.
-We develop a novel method of analysis based on an infinitesimal work step, which ensures the system remains in thermal equilibrium.
+In this paper we characterise the possible regimes of adiabatic operation of a thermal machine using a spin chain with nearest-neighbor interactions as the working substance.
+As in previous studies, work is done on or by the system by tuning a driving field transverse to the spin interactions.
+We present a novel analysis based on an infinitesimal work step, which ensures the system remains in thermal equilibrium.
 With infinitesimal work steps, only engine or accelerator regimes are permitted.
-We explain the regimes of operation and the magnitude of the work output in both the high and low temperature limits utilising a high temperature expansion and a quasi-particle approximation respectively.
+We explain the regimes of operation and the magnitude of the work output from properties of low-energy excitations and from a high-temperature expansion at low and high temperatures respectively.
 Boundaries between the heat engine and accelerator regimes are identified and related to the behaviour of the macroscopic magnetization of the system.